-The Rotary Youth Exchange Program first began in 1927 and continues today, with over 8,000 students in the Youth Exchange Program in the 2016-17 school year.
-Our goals are quite simple: To Promote World Peace and Understanding.
+We are writing to inform you about an opportunity for one of your students to become fluent in another language and culture as a Rotary Youth Exchange student.
+The Rotary Youth Exchange Program began in 1927 and continues today with over 8,000 students in the 2016-17 school year.

 What is Rotary?